MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamChannelMember.md

 ## SYNOPSIS
 Add a conversationMember to a channel.
 This operation is allowed only for channels with a **membershipType** value of `private` or `shared`.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaBetaTeamChannelMember](/powershell/module/Microsoft.Graph.Beta.Teams/New-MgBetaTeamChannelMember?view=graph-powershell-beta)

 ## SYNTAX